FrankHilhorst/node4progress/README.md

 |                       |                       | label & screenValue)  |                       |
 +-----------------------+-----------------------+-----------------------+-----------------------+

-## 7.2 Installing and running the node4progress dataset examples
+## 6.2 Running the node4progress dataset examples

 A set of examples is provided that show how to use the node4progress dataset object.

-Node4Progress comes with configuration that allows for these examples to be run against an appserver running on an Amazon clould computer.
+As explained before in paragraph 3 (installation and configuration) Node4Progress comes out of the box with a configuration that allows for these examples to be run against an appserver running on an Amazon clould computer.
+The examples are written to show some basic features of the dataset and then exit.
+Though generally the expected use of node4progress would be as part of a node based server process, stripping the examples down to the essentials seemed the shortest and easiest way to illustrate how to use the dataset.

+The examples are centered around the following dataset features:

 -   How to navigate the data in a dataset object